Everyday English

 I can't get it off my mind.

-Hear the storyline.
-Mary loves Ed very much because never ever has a man cared for her so much.
+Storyline: Mary loves Ed very much because never ever has a man cared for her so much.
 But recently, Mary learns that Ed used to have a girlfriend, and she's very upset and confides in Jane....

 Mary: Jane, I'm very upset about something.
 Can I talk with you?
 I'd like your opinion.